alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-8-ruling-on-wearing-skirt-opening.md

 ---
-layout: post
-title: "Ruling on wearing skirt's opening"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no.4680"
-category: [fatwas,women]
+date: 2020/08/8
+group1: true
 hijri: Dhul-Hijjah 14, 1441
-date: 2020/08/8
-note: true
-locale: en
 lang: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no.4680
-summary: "It is prohibited to wear clothes with drawings of beings with souls.
-This is based on the general prohibition on making Taswir of beings with souls or hanging their photos in the home."
+summary: It is prohibited to wear clothes with drawings of beings with souls.
+This is based on the general prohibition on making Taswir of beings with souls or hanging their photos in the home.
-group1: true
+title: Ruling on wearing skirt's opening
 ---

 ### Question: